International Trade

 General Economic Growth and Unequal Costs/Benefits

-The first argument in favor of promoting international trade was found convincing by three quarters of respondents, including about two in three Republicans and six in seven Democrats.
-The counter argument was found just as convincing (73%), with more Republicans this time finding it convincing than Democrats.
+The first argument in favor of promoting international trade was found convincing by 81%, including about two in three Republicans and nine in ten Democrats.
+The counter-argument was found just as convincing (80%), with no significant difference between Republicans and Democrats.

 Expanding Access to Markets and Competing with Subsidized Foreign Companies

-The second pro argument was found convincing by eight in ten found, including 76% of Republicans and 84% of Democrats.
-The counter argument was found convincing by three quarters, with more Republicans finding it convincing than Democrats.
+The second pro argument was found convincing by three quarters, including 68% of Republicans and 83% of Democrats.
+The counter-argument was found convincing by three-quarters as well, with no significant difference between Republicans and Democrats.

 The Impact on Jobs